All Episodes

 It's that thin.

-Uh the CEO of Apple apologized today.
+This maps business, the CEO of Apple apologized today.

-Sent out a letter, open letter to everybody apologizing for the maps fiasco.
+Sent out a letter, open letter to everybody apologizing for the Maps fiasco.

 It's not that bad.